 In general, avoid creating super jobs using phantom assemblies, which is counter-productive to the routing architecture that distinguishes DBA from light manufacturing systems.
 Routings enable each assembly in the product structure to be defined with its own processes and materials in its own BOM.
 Separate BOMs enable jobs to be released to production in the correct order of assembly and for job sequences to be listed in work centers in correct processing order.

 Avoid substituting phantom assemblies for subassemblies.
 The use of phantom assemblies should be limited to representing product options with custom manufacturing.
-A phantom assembly does not have a routing and can never be made on its own job or be stocked, which eliminates any possibility of using forecast and supply days planning, and they cannot be released to production in the correct order of multi-level assembly.
+A phantom assembly does not have a routing and can never be made on its own job or be stocked, which eliminates any possibility of using Demand Driven monthly potential demand and supply days planning, and they cannot be released to production in the correct order of multi-level assembly.